Skip to contents

 cens_dist

-A single character naming the distribution function that should be used to generate the censoring times.
+A single character naming the distribution function that should be used to generate the censoring times or a suitable function.
 For example, "runif" could be used to generate uniformly distributed censoring times.
 Set to NULL to get no censoring.

 cens_args